 This is another case where the big get bigger and the well-entrenched — such as Amazon’s AWS and Microsoft’s Azure — are more likely to maintain staying power.
 The barriers to entry, switching costs and the ecosystem effects are significant, making it tough for new players to reach competitive scale.
 Frank also expects the big cloud providers to influence the tech supply chain, based on what they decide to produce themselves and what to outsource.
 Vendors who supply equipment needed to grow data centers, such as CPUs, batteries and cooling equipment, may become vulnerable as a result.

 If you think the most innovative companies are in the U.S., think again.
 When it comes to innovation, large U.S. tech companies seem to get most of the attention.
-But that conversation may shift toward what’s happening in China and other emerging markets, says portfolio manager Chris Thomsen, who is the principal investment officer of EuroPacific Growth Fund® and has covered international equities for 22 years.
+But that conversation may shift toward what’s happening in China and other emerging markets, says portfolio manager Chris Thomsen, who has covered international equities for 22 years.

-“We’re likely going to see emerging markets companies move toward becoming true innovators,” says Thomsen.
-“We used to refer to companies like Alibaba as the ‘the Amazon of China’ or Baidu as the ‘Google of China’, but these companies have really developed and localized their technology, while accelerating their growth in ways different from the U.S.”
+“We’re likely going to see emerging markets companies move from copycats to true innovators,” says Thomsen.
+“We used to refer to companies like Alibaba as the ‘the Amazon of China’ or Baidu as the ‘Google of China,’ but these companies have really developed and localized their technology, while accelerating their growth in ways different from the U.S.”

 Thomsen also notes that successful new entrants may scale more quickly than older companies, likely long before they become household names outside of local markets.
 “Consider Pinduoduo, which is an e-commerce company in China that is less than 10 years old but has already surpassed a $100 billion market cap.
 Likewise, the $150 billion multi-service platform Meituan has over 450 million active users.
 There are going to be a lot more of these cropping up across industries.”